 Some people feel extreme pain from something minor, such as a paper cut.
 Feeling increased pain or being hypersensitive to mild pain is called hyperalgesia.

-Symptoms can vary from mild to severe.
-Some people may feel a burning sensation while others feel an ache or squeezing pain.
+Symptoms can range from mild to severe, and the sensations can also vary.
+Some people may feel a burning sensation, while others feel an ache or squeezing pain.

-- Thermal allodynia: Thermal allodynia causes temperature-related pain.
-Pain occurs due to a mild change of temperature on the skin.
+- Thermal allodynia: Pain occurs when there is a mild change of temperature on the skin.
 For example, a few drops of cold water on the skin may be painful.

 Having one of the following medical conditions may also increase a person’s risk of developing allodynia.